docs

 How billing companies can review, match, and post electronic remittance advice in Medi.

-CMS describes the 835 transaction as the electronic equivalent of a paper explanation of benefits.
-That description undersells the complexity.
-A single 835 file can carry payment detail for hundreds of claims, provider-level adjustments that have nothing to do with any specific claim, recoupment entries from prior payment cycles, and interest credits or IRS withholding amounts.
-Getting all of that right requires a workflow with matching controls, exception routing, and a reconciliation step that validates the math before anything posts.
+CMS describes the 835 as the electronic equivalent of a paper explanation of benefits, which undersells it.
+One 835 file can carry payment detail for hundreds of claims, provider-level adjustments tied to no specific claim, recoupments from prior cycles, and interest credits or IRS withholding.
+Posting it correctly takes matching controls, exception routing, and a reconciliation step that validates the totals before anything commits.

 Short answer

 ERA posting is the billing workflow for reviewing an X12 835 electronic remittance advice file, matching payment and adjustment lines to claims and service lines, applying contractual write-offs and patient responsibility transfers, and deciding what posts automatically versus what needs human review.
-The 835 carries CARC and RARC adjustment codes, CARC group codes (CO, PR, OA, PI) that determine who is financially responsible, and PLB provider-level adjustment segments that account for recoupments, advances, and interest at the transaction footer.
-A sound posting workflow reconciles the BPR payment total against the sum of all CLP claim payments minus PLB adjustments before any money reaches the ledger.
-The CAQH index found that more than one-third of remittance advice transactions still require human intervention; a posting system that pretends otherwise will quietly create ledger errors.
+The 835 carries CARC and RARC adjustment codes, group codes (CO, PR, OA, PI) that determine who is financially responsible, and PLB provider-level adjustment segments that account for recoupments, advances, and interest at the transaction footer.
+A sound workflow reconciles the BPR payment total against the sum of all CLP claim payments minus PLB adjustments before any money reaches the ledger.
+The CAQH index found more than one-third of remittance transactions still require human intervention; a system that pretends otherwise quietly creates ledger errors.

 The X12 835 in plain English